(B.A. Tufts University, Philosophy and Biology, 2003, summa cum laude)

 1) In order to understand why faulty brain circuits are faulty, we must recognize them not as merely anatomical entities, but also as mechanisms that perform functions.
 An emphasis on functions leads me to consider Wakefield’s popular “Harmful Dysfunction” theory of mental disorders.
 I try to support a dysfunction-based theory of mental disorders by defending the existence of “genetically-open functions.”
 My hope is that eventually, we can come up with a theory of functions that need NOT depend on judgment of harm “as judged by that person’s society.”

-2) Essentialist natural kinds have one cause from which radiate many symptoms.
-However, mental disorders typically show a different causal structure, with a whole network of symptoms and etiological factors sustaining one another and feeding back onto one another.
+2) Essentialist natural kinds have many symptoms radiating from one cause.
+However, mental disorders typically show a non-essentialist type of causal structure, with a whole network of symptoms and etiological factors sustaining one another and feeding back onto one another.
 Therefore, I argue that the structure of mental disorders is best represented by the Homeostatic Property Cluster kind model, where mental disorders are processes and systems, not entities, and where mental symptoms can have strong causal roles.
 This picture still views mental disorders as natural kinds.

 In psychology generally, I have specific interests in mood disorders and addiction.
 I am particularly interested in “motivational interviewing” and the question of how it is possible for a counselor to jump-start another’s movement towards change.

-Outside of my academic interests, I love both listening to and writing music, Baroque violin and string quartets, intense instrumental post-rock, reading fiction, driving long distances to strange places, the natural world, animals (big and small), and animal-rights.
+Outside of my academic interests, I love both listening to and writing music, reading fiction, driving long distances to strange places, the natural world, photography, animals (big and small), and animal ethics.